ssantichaivekin/prolog-grader/Readme.md

 ## How to use

-Look in the **demo** folder and spend ten minutes to understand the structure of the grader folder.
+Create a folder containing four subfolders: helpers, submissions, drivers, and solutions.

-The folder has four parts helpers, submissions, drivers, and solutions.
+1. **Helpers** contains prolog .pl files that run in every tests in alphabetical order.
-1. **Helpers** run in every tests.
-The helpers (prolog .pl files) will get run in alphabetical order.
     You cannot have the same predicates defined in different files, so if a student is supposed to write the `accepts` predicate in their submissions file, you cannot add more rules to `accepts` in the helper files.
     ([reference](http://www.swi-prolog.org/FAQ/Multifile.html))